 If you can relate to this in any way, I’ll advise you just as I advised both my students:

 Stop it!
 Get over yourself!
-You are slowing your progress.
-You are holding yourself back!
+You are slowing down your progress.
+You are just holding yourself back!

 Making Mistakes When Learning English is Good!

 Making mistakes is a natural part of learning English and they are only bad if you allow them to be – and if you don’t learn by them.

 It doesn’t matter if your vocabulary is limited.
 It doesn’t matter if your pronunciation isn’t flawless.
 And it certainly doesn’t matter if your grammar isn’t perfect.

 What does matter is that you adopt a bold attitude and open your mouth and speak if you really do want to improve your English fluency.

 If you keep your mouth shut and run from every possible chance to practice speaking English, you will certainly avoid making mistakes.
 However, you will not improve.

 Learning from your mistakes is an essential skill that will help you to move forward and stay stay positive.
 The person who recognises, accepts and learns from their mistake is the one who will make the fastest progress.

 Before becoming an English teacher, I had met many people with varying degrees of English fluency and was always happy to correct them or help them with their English if they asked me to.
 I believe that most English speakers are the same.